top of page

 The event has two main parts:

-1. The BLAST – Open to all a Dual Slalom Ski Racing event in the afternoon, starting at 1 PM, with practice runs from 12 noon.
+1. The BLAST – Open to all a Dual Slalom Ski Racing event in the afternoon, with practice runs from 12 noon.
 The races are designed to be fun, welcoming participants of all ages and abilities.

 Additionally, there will be fun stalls and activities for spectators.